CLICK THE LINK AT THE BOTTOM OF THIS PAGE TO PARTICIPATE

 How does MCO maintain such a light schedule? - Another trademark of MCO is its ability to maintain a light rehearsal and performance schedule while at the same time achieve a professional level of education and produce top-notch performances.
 This allows busy individuals and families the experience of participating in a world-class choir and orchestra without consuming their lives.
 This is made possible by the highly effective rehearsals run by MCO’s musical directors, the massive team of volunteers working behind the scenes, and the thousands of participants who are devoted to MCO’s mission and purpose.

 The general purpose of Millennial Choirs & Orchestras is to build and elevate the quality of classical and sacred music in the community.
 MCO’s music unites, heals, and inspires.
-This is already happening every week in Arizona and California, it is soon to happen in Utah and Texas, and the outcome is astounding!
+This is already happening every week in Arizona, California, Utah and Texas, and the outcome is astounding!
 We welcome musicians of all faiths and backgrounds, and encourage the Orange County community to unite with us in creating an unprecedented music education and performance experience for people of all ages.
 We remain ever true to MCO’s important motto: All Ages.
 All Faiths.
 One Voice.